AdaCore/spark2014/docs/lrm/source/packages.rst

 An *effectively volatile object* is a volatile object for which the property No_Caching (see below) is False, or an object of an effectively volatile type.
-There is one exception to this rule: the current instance of a protected unit whose (protected) type is nonvolatile during a protected action is, by definition, not an effectively volatile object.
+There are two exceptions to this rule:

+  * the current instance of a protected unit whose (protected) type is nonvolatile during a protected action is, by definition, not an effectively volatile object.
 [This exception reflects the fact that the current instance cannot be referenced in contexts where unsynchronized updates are possible.
 This means, for example, that the Global aspect of a nonvolatile function which is declared inside of a protected operation may reference the current instance of the protected unit.]

+  * a constant object associated with the evaluation of a function call, an aggregate, or a type conversion is, by definition, not an effectively volatile object.
+[See Ada RM 4.6 for the rules about when a type conversion introduces a new object; in cases where it is unspecified whether a new object is created, we assume (for purposes of the rules in this section) that no new object is created].

 External state is an effectively volatile object or a state abstraction which represents one or more effectively volatile objects (or it could be a null state abstraction; see :ref:`abstract-state-aspect`).
 [The term "external" does